 How Much Caffeine in Green Tea

-Green teas are usually made of young tea leaves and buds.
-Such leaves generally have higher caffeine content.
+Green teas usually consist of young tea leaves and buds, generally with higher caffeine content.
 Furthermore, shaded, nitrogen-fertilized green teas also have more caffeine.
-This is more common in certain Japanese teas.
+It is more common in certain Japanese teas.

 How Much Caffeine in Black Tea

 On the other hand, it's well-known that teas made of more mature leaves and oxidized for a more extended period have slightly lower caffeine content.
-These are, in fact, black teas!
+This is, in fact, black tea!